 Idiopathic Hypercalcemia of Cats

 A syndrome in young to middle-aged cats, first described in the early 1990s, involves hypercalcemia that occurs without obvious explanation.
 It has been suggested that the feeding of acidifying, magnesium-restricted diets predisposes cats to idiopathic hypercalcemia.
 Another plausible hypothesis is that excessive dietary vitamin D content in some cat foods may contribute to this condition.
-Total serum calcium is increased for months to 1 yr, often without obvious clinical signs.
+Total serum calcium is increased for months to years, often without obvious clinical signs in the early stages.
 Ionized calcium is increased, sometimes out of proportion to the increase in total serum calcium.
-Longhaired cats may be over-represented in this syndrome.
-Most are not azotemic at initial diagnosis, but may later develop azotemia.
-PTH levels are within the reference range, PTHrP is not detectable, and 25-(OH)-D and calcitriol levels are within normal limits.
+Longhaired cats may be over-represented; most are not azotemic at initial diagnosis but may later develop azotemia.
+PTH levels are either low or remain within the reference range, PTHrP is not detectable, and 25-hydroxyvitamin D and calcitriol levels are within normal limits.

-Intensive treatment for idiopathic hypercalcemia is rarely indicated, as hypercalcemia has been gradual in development and relatively longstanding, and dramatic clinical signs are usually absent.
+Intensive treatment for idiopathic hypercalcemia is rarely indicated, because hypercalcemia has developed gradually and is relatively longstanding, and dramatic clinical signs are usually absent.
 Most cats can be treated as outpatients with dietary change either alone or in combination with drug therapy.

 If normocalcemia has not been restored after a dietary feeding trial of 6–8 wk, treatment with glucocorticosteroids or bisphosphonates should be considered.
 Prednisone is given orally at 5 mg/cat/day for 1 month before reevaluation.
 If the serum ionized calcium concentration is normal, this dose is continued for several months.
 If the ionized calcium value is still increased, the dosage is gradually increased to 10–20 mg/cat/day as needed to restore normocalcemia.
 Alternatively, treatment with the bisphosphonate alendronate can be instituted, starting at 10 mg orally once weekly; the dosage can be increased to 20–30 mg per week, as needed.
 It is extremely important to administer alendronate after a 12-hour fast, because food significantly reduces drug absorption; the fast should also be continued for at least 2 hr after alendronate administration.
-Erosive esophagitis is a known side effect of oral bisphosphonates in human patients.
-Although the risk for development of esophagitis in cats is unknown, the owner can give 5–6 mL of water to the cat with a dosing syringe immediately after administration of the alendronate; a small amount of butter applied to the cat's lips may increase licking and salivation and promote the transit of the pill to the stomach.
+Erosive esophagitis is a known adverse effect of oral bisphosphonates in human patients.
+Although the risk of development of esophagitis in cats is unknown, the owner can give 5–6 mL of water to the cat with a dosing syringe immediately after administration of the alendronate; a small amount of butter applied to the cat's lips may increase licking and salivation and promote the transit of the pill to the stomach.
 The longterm safety and efficacy of oral bisphosphonates in cats are currently unknown, but alendronate appears to be relatively safe for use in cats.

 Hypercalcemia resulting from tumor invasion or metastasis to bone develops very rarely in animals.
 Primary bone tumors (eg, osteosarcoma) and neoplastic cells within the bone marrow (eg, multiple myeloma) may occasionally produce hypercalcemia.
 The mechanisms whereby bony neoplasia may produce hypercalcemia include mechanical destruction by the infiltrating cells (as occurs with metastatic tumors and osteosarcoma) and local production of osteoclast-activating factor (as occurs with multiple myeloma).
 Bacterial and mycotic osteomyelitis can also occasionally produce hypercalcemia.
 The hypercalcemia may result from direct bone lysis or may be mediated by bone-resorbing factors (eg, prostaglandins, osteoclast-activating factor).